wswinny/git-basics/README.md

 # git-basics
-A presentation for Rowdy Hacks
+A presentation for Rowdy Hacks that introduces the basics of how to git via the terminal.
+Presentation slides are included in this repo.